ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-prepare-dynamics-365-for-sales-for-integration.md

 If you have already integrated [!INCLUDE[crm_md](includes/crm_md.md)] with [!INCLUDE[prod_short](includes/prod_short.md)], you can continue to synchronize data using your setup.
 However, if you upgrade or turn off your [!INCLUDE[crm_md](includes/crm_md.md)] integration, to turn it on again you must connect through [!INCLUDE[prod_short](includes/cds_long_md.md)].
 For more information, see [Upgrading an Integration with Dynamics 365 Sales](admin-upgrade-sales-to-cds.md).

 > [!NOTE]
 > Reconnecting through [!INCLUDE[prod_short](includes/cds_long_md.md)] will apply default synchronization settings, and will overwrite any configurations you have.
-For example, the default table mappings will be applied.
+Například, bude aplikována tabulka výchozího mappování.

 ## Integration Settings that are Specific to a [!INCLUDE[crm_md](includes/crm_md.md)] Integration
 Integration with [!INCLUDE[prod_short](includes/prod_short.md)] happens through [!INCLUDE[prod_short](includes/cds_long_md.md)], and there are a lot of standard settings and tables that are provided by the integration.
 In addition to the standard settings, there are some that are specific to [!INCLUDE[crm_md](includes/crm_md.md)].
 The following sections list those.